 A few years ago I wrote a piece on the Secret of Cola and the ingredients used to make cola flavoured beverages.
 Obviously, Coca-Cola is the king, but Pepsi isn’t doing too bad.
-The fact is cola flavoured products are tremendously popular, but very few people actually know what makes that flavour so unique.
-I’m not going to rehash that part, you can find all the info in the Cola Secrets post.
-What I want to do is take the basic cola formula and mess with it to make a better Rum & Coke!
+The fact is cola flavoured products are tremendously popular, but very few people know what makes that flavour so unique.
+I’m not going to rehash that part; you can find all the info in the Cola Secrets post.
+What I want to do is take the basic cola formula and mess with it to make a better Rum and Coke!
 Can it be done?
 We’ll see.

-The two distinct ingredients that define Coca-Cola are kola nut and coca leaf extract.
+The two specific ingredients that define Coca-Cola are kola nut and coca leaf extract.
 One is relatively easy to get, the other much harder, though not impossible.
 Both of these ingredients are optional and you can still make decent cola flavoured soda without them.
 The following recipe is supposedly the recipe for Pepsi in the 1920s, note no kola nut or coca leaf.

 6 parts Lemon Oil